roundcube/roundcubemail-docker/README.md

 `ROUNDCUBEMAIL_ASPELL_DICTS` - List of aspell dictionaries to install for spell checking (comma-separated, e.g. `de,fr,pl`).

 By default, the image will use a local SQLite database for storing user account metadata.
-It'll be created inside the unnamed volume `/var/roundcube/db` and can be backed up from there.
+It'll be created inside the container directory `/var/roundcube/db`.
+In order to persist the database, a volume mount should be added to this path.
 Please note that this option should not be used for production environments.

 ### Connect to a Database